ItokawaK/MoNaS/README.md

 1. MoNaS maps NGS reads to reference genome of each mosquito species with `bwa mem` for DNA data or `hisat2` for RNA data.

-1. The resulted bam files are sorted, removed PCR duplicates, and indexed with `samtools sort`, `rmdup` and `index`, respectively.
+1. The resulted bam files are sorted, mark PCR duplicates, and indexed with `samtools sort`, `markdup -S` and `index`, respectively.

-1. Each indexed bam file are processed with `freebayes` or `gatk HaplotypeCaller`. **ref.bed** will be used to restrict regions to be analyzed. `freebayes` processes all bam files as single run, but multiprocessed by dividing the region of interest into many sub-regions (exons) which will be integrated in single **out.vcf** file at the end. `gatk HaplotypeCaller`, on the other hand, processes only single bam at once, creating vcf files for each sample.
+1. Each indexed bam file are processed with `freebayes` or `gatk HaplotypeCaller`. **ref.bed** will be used to restrict regions to be analyzed. `freebayes` processes all bam files as single run, but multiprocessed by dividing the region of interest into many sub-regions (exons) which will be integrated in single **out.vcf** file at the end.

 1. Annotates the **out.vcf** for amino acid changes by `bcftools csq -p a -l` using information in **ref.gff3** resulting in **out_csq.vcf**.